Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Supervised learning for Hamiltonian reconstruction

-The fidelity between the recovered Hamiltonian $H_{rec}$ and the real Hamiltonian $H$ is defined by:
+The fidelity between the recovered Hamiltonian $H_{rec}$ and the real Hamiltonian $H$ is defined by

-which is a modification of the fidelity formula in \cite{fortunato2002design}.
+which is a modification of the fidelity formula in~\cite{fortunato2002design}.

-If we set the network output Hamiltonian as the initial point, and implement the algorithm in~\cite{hou2019determining}.
-We do not need to sample a lot of initial points as in~\cite{hou2019determining}, because the neural network predicted one is already well positioned.
+After adequate training, if we set the network predicted Hamiltonian as the initial point for the optimization algorithm in~\cite{hou2020determining}, we do not need to sample as many initial points as the original method\textemdash the neural network predicted one is quite close to the minimum.
+Details can be found in the next section.